cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.7 -- Timer routines have been updated for the ESP 3.0x API.
 The sending of emails has been completely revamped.
 The console routine has been implemented by way of separate h and cpp files.
 This version compiles, but there is a lot of testing/work that needs to occur.

 * v0.0.8 --  Code compiles.
 Much EEPROM-related information has been added.
 A good amount of network stuff has been added.
 There is now an application header and source file (kind of like a functions ino file).

+* v0.0.9 --  Code compiles and seems to run okay on B02 HW.
+The LED is blinking and the console can be accessed.